 For the TimeLine, BigSky, and Mobius, connect a mono TS instrument cable into the LEFT and RIGHT INPUTS along with both LEFT and RIGHT OUTPUTS for stereo input and output.
 On the TimeLine and Mobius ONLY, make sure that the switch on the back of the pedal is set to STEREO IN/OUT.

 ***Please note that Stereo Input and Mono Output is NOT available on our pedals as they will NOT sum to mono when there is a connection to the RIGHT INPUT or RIGHT OUTPUT.

 For the 1.33 firmware revision we implemented a new feature which allows for MIDI preset dumps directly from TimeLine to TimeLine or from TimeLine to a MIDI host software like SNOIZE Sysex Librarian (Mac) and Bome’s SendSx (PC).

 Below illustrates how to back up and save presets, as well as load presets back into your TimeLine using SysEx Librarian on a Mac.

+Performing a factory preset reset will erase all custom presets you have saved in your BigSky, TimeLine or Mobius.
 We only suggest you do this in the event you’d like to take your entire pedal’s presets back to the factory settings.

 TimeLine and Mobius presets are arranged in 100 banks of 2 presets each for a total of 200 presets.
 MIDI access to these presets is available as MIDI program change messages.
 The presets are assigned a program change sequentially, for example: